Cycling74/rnbo.example.juce/README.md

 You might be wondering which on is "best".
 We say, if you're familiar with Xcode or Visual Studio or Ninja, just go with that.
 This might be a good time to get a snack, as CMake can take a few minutes to get everything ready, especially when generating the build files for the first time.
 You may also see a number of warnings in the console, which you can (probably) safely ignore.

+| If you want to design your own user interface for your plugin or standalone app, this is where you would use -DRNBO_EDITOR_MODE=NATIVE or -DRNBO_EDITOR_MODE=WEBVIEW to use one of these systems.
+See [CUSTOM_UI.md](./CUSTOM_UI.md) for more information.

 Once CMake has finished generating your build system, you can finally build your project.

 ```